 The Ring Video Doorbell Pro requires some wiring with your existing doorbell.
 Despite the slightly more complex installation process, there are many benefits and features that you can benefit from.
 If wiring is not your thing, or your residence doesn’t permit such adjustments, you can opt for its Ring 2 counterpart.

 The Bottom Line

 Both Ring Video Doorbell 2 and Ring Video Doorbell Pro are excellent smart security appliances for your futuristic home.
 Each has its unique features and attributes.

-Ring Video Doorbell Pro has a slender design and delivers sharp, high definition video quality.
-It also supports Alexa and IFTTT vice commands.
+Ring Video Doorbell Pro has a slender design and delivers sharp, high-definition video quality.
+It also supports Alexa and IFTTT voice commands.
 However, it’s more expensive, and you’ll have to pay more to get the recorded audio.
 It requires hard wiring, so don’t go for it if your situation doesn’t permit writing.

 On the other hand, Ring Video Doorbell is easy to install and uses the wired or battery-powered operation.
 Its high-definition video lets you view your visitor from head to toe.
 However, it’s bulkier, and you’ll have to pay to view the recorded video.
 It also lacks pre-buffered recording.
 If you need a smart doorbell and don’t want to deal with wiring, this should be your pick.

 Are you looking for original quotes and reporting on either product?
 Reach out to HARO today.